 Related: Here are super fun 40 sensory bins for kids.

 How we think of this messy sensory bin

 Shaving cream and LEGOS are hot commodities here.
 So when the two collide, it makes a messy play sensation!

 Okay, I know these are technically called Duplos.
 The little LEGOS would probably get a bit lost with this.
-I am telling you; add some shaving cream to this open-ended toy watch the sensory play explode.
+I am telling you, add some shaving cream to this open-ended toy and watch the sensory play explode.

 RELATED: Looking for ideas this summer?
 Don’t miss this FREE DOWNLOAD to help get water play started.

 Bringing indoor toys outside will almost always help inspire new play.
-Remember when we brought our Hot Wheels tracks outside?
+Remember when we got our Hot Wheels tracks out?
 It is a lot like that.
 The change in scenery is effortless and unexpected fun.

 RELATED: Want to start a sensory bin with your toddler?
 This step-by-step guide to sensory play is so helpful.

-When we are exhausted and being pulled in circles, the last thing we want to think about it one more thing that needs to be cleaned up.
+I get it.
+When we are exhausted and pulled in circles, the last thing we want to think about is one more thing that needs to be cleaned up.
 I get it.